buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcRelSpaceBoundary1stLevel.md

 # IfcRelSpaceBoundary1stLevel

 The 1st level space boundary defines the physical or virtual delimiter of a space by the relationship _IfcRelSpaceBoundary1stLevel_ to the surrounding elements.
-1st level space boundaries are characterizeda by:
+1st level space boundaries are characterized by:

 * 1st level space boundaries are the boundaries of a space defined by the surfaces of building elements bounding this space (physical space boundaries) or by virtual surfaces provided by an adjacent space with no dividing wall.
 * 1st level space boundaries do not consider any change of material in the bounding building elements, or different spaces/zones behind a wall or slab (floor or ceiling).